cgvfxmath/cgvfxmath.github.io/_posts/2023-03-25-angular-fisheye.md

 Real t = ( 0.5 * y ) + 0.5;

 // Now, we are ready to get the pixel color.
-// Why 1.0 - t rather than just t?
+// Why 1-t rather than just t?
 // Because the origin of an image is the top-left corner.
 Color pixelValue = img.sample( s, 1.0 - t );